-Although some people would never consider sharing their home with a pig, there are many people who are charmed by the intelligence and the personality of their pet pot-bellied pigs.
+Although some people would never consider sharing their home with a pig, pot-bellied pigs are quite charming and appealing.
 There is no doubt that when given the proper care and training, a pot-bellied pig can make an interesting and much-loved addition to the home.
-However, many people find that pigs are demanding pets and are overwhelmed by their needs—as shown by the abundance of shelters overflowing with pot-bellied pigs.
+However, many people find that pigs are demanding pets and are overwhelmed by their needs.

 Pot-bellied pigs will live an average of 12 to 18 years, with some getting to be older than 20 years.
 Responsibility for their care (with respect to both time and finances) is not to be taken lightly.